The eye-catching name Sakeena debuted in the U.S. baby name data in 1957:

 In late October and early November, forces from Israel, France, and Great Britain invaded Egypt.
 But the aggression was opposed by much of the rest of the world, including both the U.S. and the Soviet Union, and the three invading countries were pressured to withdraw from Egypt over the following weeks and months.

 So, Gamal Nasser emerged victorious from the Suez Crisis.
 (It was now “clear that the old colonial powers, Great Britain and France, had been supplanted as the world’s preeminent geopolitical forces by the United States and Soviet Union.”)
-And in 1957, both Gamal and Nasser saw enough usage as baby names to debut on the U.S. baby name charts:
+And in 1957, both Gamal and Nasser saw enough usage as baby names to appear for the first time in the U.S. baby name data:

 Many of these early Gamals and Nassers were born in New York and Illinois — likely New York City and Chicago specifically — and could therefore be babies born into Egyptian-American families.